mccoyst/tact/README.md

 Currently, only "this" and static members of the form "full.package.and.Class.field" are accepted as guard locks.
 Eventually, instance members will be accepted, too.
+Oftentimes, these compile-time guards are insufficient.
+A runtime method exists to fill this role:

+	Checker.guardBy(obj, guard);
+	synchronized(guard){ obj.field = 7; } // OK
+	obj.field = 13; // throws IllegalAccessError

 TODO
 ----